BijanJohn/bijan-john-website/src/content/posts/2024-05-23-light-phone.md

 [The Light Phone](https://www.thelightphone.com/) costs about $300 and with their cellular plan of 1 gig a month it costs about $30 a month for service.
 The phone can become a hotspot for using that data plan but the phone itself doesn't connect to the internet.

-It is a small, kindle like black/white e-reader that is beautifully designed.
-By designed it is meant to help you live without Big Tech companies by avoiding "Surveillance Capitalism" and the "Attention Economy", their website states **"you are the customer, not the product.
+It is a small, kindle like black/white e-reader that is beautifully crafted.
+By design it is meant to help you live without Big Tech companies by avoiding "Surveillance Capitalism" and the "Attention Economy".
+Their website states **"you are the customer, not the product.
 This is a phone for humans"**.<br>
 How refreshing!

 <img src="/assets/light-phone-too-many-things.jpeg" alt="image of Light Phone" width="700" style="display: block; margin: 0 auto;" />